Maritime Domain Awareness: AI’s Growing Role

 Illegal Fishing Detection

-Naval Operations Support
+Naval Operations and Autonomous Systems

 Future Directions